Spanish East Indies: Exploration and settlement (1521–1643)

 In 1606, the Spaniards established trade links with the Maluku Islands, which continued until 1663.
 Contacts with Japan were also established and Sebastián Vizcaíno was sent as ambassador in 1611, until Japan closed its trading post in 1630.
 In northeastern Taiwan, the Spaniards built Fort Santo Domingo near Keelung in 1626 and a mission in Tamsui in 1628, which they occupied until they lost in the Second Battle of San Salvador.
 Several Pacific islands were visited by Spanish ships in the 16th century, including New Guinea (Yñigo Ortiz de Retez in 1545), the Solomon Islands (Pedro Sarmiento de Gamboa in 1568), and the Marquesas Islands (Álvaro de Mendaña de Neira in 1595), but they made no effort to trade with or colonize them.

+During the first half of the seventeenth century, there were a number of clashes with the Dutch in and around the Spanish East Indies as the Dutch expanded their interests in Southeast Asia.
+The most important of these were a series of naval battles in 1646, when the local Spanish forces defeated a concerted effort of the Dutch to take control of the Philippines.

 In 1668, Blessed Diego Luis de San Vitores established the first mission on Guam, where he and Saint Pedro Calungsod were later martyred.

-In 1762 British troops briefly captured the city of Manila as well as Bulacan, Pampanga, and parts of Ilocos for two years during the Seven Years' War.
-Through the efforts of the Spanish authorities along with help from local forces, they unsuccessfully resisted the British bombardment.
-There were also rebellions by local leaders such as Diego Silang and his wife Gabriela who held support for Britain.
-Under the peace settlement Manila was exchanged, along with British-occupied Havana, for Florida and Menorca.
-Manila was ceded back to Spanish authorities in April 1764.
+In October 1762, a British expeditionary force captured Manila and occupied it for twenty months as part of the Seven Years' War.
+Subsequent British attempts to expand into Bulacan, Pampanga and Ilocos were frustrated by Spanish and native resistance, and the expeditionary force remained confined to Manila and Cavite.
+Several native leaders, such as Diego Silang, revolted against the Spanish after being promised British support, but none were successful.
+Under the terms of the 1763 Treaty of Paris, all British-occupied territories in the Spanish East Indies were returned to Spain, with the handover occurring in April 1764.
+The loss of Manila was a large blow to Spanish pride and partly prompted the Bourbon Reforms.